-If social services have become involved the verbal referral will be backed up by a written one on the standard social services form, which will then be faxed to the apprpriate department
+If social services have or need to become involved the verbal referral will be backed up by a written referral to ECIRS.

-The designated child protection teacher will give feedback on any action plan, to the staff involved.
+The DSL will give feedback on any action plan, to the staff involved.

-Written referrals and subsequent reports of the event will not be kept in the pastoral file but stored in the locked filing cabinet in the head's office.
+Written referrals and subsequent reports of the event will be stored in the locked filing cabinet in the Head's office and logged electronically in a secure drive accessible to DSL and Deputies.

-The designated child protection teacher and relevant staff will continue working with the parent, if applicable
+The DSL and relevant staff will continue working with the parent, if applicable